 About an hour later, my float-legered smelt was picked up and a slow, stop-start run ensued.
 It was such a strange take that for a few seconds I thought the pike had dropped the bait.
 At the next slightest movement of the float, I wound down to the fish, at which point it bolted and set the hooks itself!
 The first run was fast and powerful, but this fish seemed intent on playing with my nerves.
 All of a sudden, the line went slack and I thought I’d lost the fish.
 I carried on reeling and suddenly the fight resumed!
 The fish had swum towards me causing the slack line, so I was very relieved it was still attached.
 It wasn’t long before I raised the pike to the surface for the first time and it became apparent that this was a double figure fish.
 A minute or so later, she was in the net.
 This was my biggest fish for over four months, weighing 17lb 1oz!
 Not a bad reward on a slow, hard day.

 An hour or so passed, before Craig got an unmistakeable drop-back bite.
 He struck into a fish which was very much in the fighting mood.
 The fish weighed 10lb 8oz and is Craig’s best pike for a long time.

 What a result!
 Two takes resulting in two double figure fish on the bank.
-Now that is more than enough to take the early spring angling blues away.
+Now that is more than enough to take the post-Christmas angling blues away.